 Thanks to the internet, international money transfers are now easier than ever.

-Transferwise and Xoom are two very popular companies that handle money transfer services to different countries.
+Transferwise (now known simply as “Wise”) and Xoom are two very popular companies that handle money transfer services to different countries.
 The two companies both have a similar purpose, but there are some differences that may make it pertinent to choose one over the other.

-We will cover their features, cost, pros, cons and will then give our verdict on which money transfer company, Transferwise vs Xoom, is the best to use.
+We will cover their features, cost, pros, cons and will then give our verdict on which money transfer company, Wise vs Xoom, is the best to use.

-Transferwise was first launched back in 2011 by Kristo Kaarmann and Taavet Hinriku.
+They first launched back in 2011, a project founded by Kristo Kaarmann and Taavet Hinriku.
 The duo founded the company in an effort to create an easy-to-use service for transferring money across borders.

 The “mid-market” exchange rate refers to the differences between the buy and sell price of two pairs of currencies.